csvpath/csvpath/README.md

 | fast_forward_by_line()| Same as CsvPath.fast_forward() but for all paths breadth first |
 | next_by_line()       | Same as CsvPath.next() but for all paths breadth first          |

-For clarity, the purpose of `CsvPaths` is to operate on multiple paths per file.
+To be clear, the purpose of `CsvPaths` is to apply multiple csvpaths per CSV file.
 Its breadth-first versions of the `collect()`, `fast_forward()`, and `next()` methods attempt to match each csvpath to each row of a CSV file before continuing to the next row.
 As you can imagine, for very large files this approach is a must.

 There are several ways to set up csvpath file references.
-Read <a href='https://github.com/dk107dk/csvpath/blob/main/docs/files.md'>more about filenames</a>.
+Read <a href='https://github.com/dk107dk/csvpath/blob/main/docs/files.md'>more about managing CSV files</a>.

 You also have options for providing csvpaths.
-Read <a href='https://github.com/dk107dk/csvpath/blob/main/docs/paths.md'>about named paths here</a>.
+Read <a href='https://github.com/dk107dk/csvpath/blob/main/docs/paths.md'>about named csvpaths here</a>.

 This is a very basic programmatic use of CsvPath.